-Excess Support: Child support payments received in excess of the first \$50.00 of the current support collected for the month will be paid to the State and to the local department of social services for reimbursement of up to the total amount of public assistance that has been paid to you.
-You are entitled to receive any support collected that exceeds the total amount of public assistance paid to you.
+Excess Support Payment: Assigned child support collections received will be paid to the State and to the local department of social services for reimbursement of up to the total amount of Temporary Assistance that has been paid to you.
+You are entitled to receive any support collected that exceeds the total amount of Temporary Assistance paid to you, in addition to any pass-through payment that you are entitled to receive.